Click to find out more

 - Do you want to follow a course offering a clear career path or does your interest lie in one of the more traditional academic subjects?

-- There are tens of thousands of courses, and the same title of course will not be taught in the same way, or cover the same material, at every university offering it.
+- There are thousands of courses, and the same title of course will not be taught in the same way, or cover the same material, at every university offering it.

 So how do you go about choosing a course?